PG1003/lex/README.md

 This library provides an easy integration of Lua style pattern matching into your program.

 The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes test cases for pattern matching from the Lua test suite.
-There are dditional tests to verify parts that are specific for the implementation of this library.
+There are additional tests to verify parts that are specific for the implementation of this library.
 You can also use the test program to toy with the library.

 This project doesn't include makefiles or project files to build the library.